 - Business losses

 The Eaton Fire started at 6:18 PM PST on January 7, 2025 in Eaton Canyon, CA. It burned 14,021 acres of land, destroyed 9,418 structures, damaged 1,073 structures, killed 17 civilians, and has been extinguished.
-Over 100,000 people were evacuated, according to Wikipedia.
+Over 100,000 people were evacuated.

 We filed one of the first Eaton Fire lawsuits against SCE on behalf of a homeowner that lost his home.
-We are actively filing more lawsuits for damages, losses and injuries against Southern California Edison.
+We are actively filing more lawsuits for evacuations, damages, losses and injuries against Southern California Edison.
 Our legal teams possess vast experience helping victims of California wildfires.
-We and our partners have recovered in excess of $1 billion for California wildfire victims.
+We and our partners have recovered in excess of $1 billion for previous California wildfire victims.
 We have successfully obtained recoveries for victims of multiple wildfires, such as the Dixie, Camp, Fairview, Fly, Zogg, Wine Country, Mill, Thomas, Woolsey and Mosquito fires.
 Because of our vast experience, we will recover the most money possible on your behalf.

-Call us today for a free consultation, fill out this page’s free case evaluation form or text us from this page if you or a loved one incurred losses because of the Eaton Fire.
+Call us today for an immediate, free consultation, fill out this page’s free case evaluation form or text us from this page if you or a loved one incurred losses because of the Eaton Fire.
 We won’t charge you any fee to handle your Eaton Fire case until and unless we recover compensation for you – our only fee will be a percentage of any compensation recovered.
 Call us today.

 Table of Contents